JFly2/Yapper/README.md

 The frontend does not provide the sender name.
 The backend determines the sender from the authenticated WebSocket principal.

+Before saving and broadcasting a message, the backend checks that the authenticated user belongs to the room.

 ## REST API

 ### Authentication